JohnSnowLabs/spark-nlp/docs/_posts/gokhanturer/2023-03-20-bert_token_classifier_wg_bert_en.md

 ## Description

-Pretrained BertForTokenClassification model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `WG_BERT` is a English model originally trained by `lukasweber`.
+Pretrained BertForTokenClassification model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `WG_Bert` is a English model originally trained by `krishjothi`.

 ## Predicted Entities